AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 You can choose **None** to prevent a metric from being segmented.
 For example, you might want a metric that returns total revenue without being segmented, while having another revenue metric segmented by region.

-Let's go back to our average revenue per order example and set the Group by to promo code.
+Go back to our average revenue per order example and set the Group by to promo code.
 This will show us the average revenue per order for orders both with and without a promo code.

 ![](../assets/Group_By_Report_Builder.png)